You can use the Align tool to align 3D bodies.

 - Go to Transform > Align.

-💡Tip: For other methods of accessing this tool visit: Accessing tools.
+For other methods of accessing this tool, visit Accessing tools.

 - Select the body or bodies that you want to align.
-This defines the bodies that will be moving in the design space.
+This defines the bodies that will be moving in the modeling space.

 Note: If you pre-select a body and select Align from the adaptive menu, this step is not necessary.

 - Click Next.

 - Select a face or edge from the bodies you want to align.
 If the body has snap points, they are shown in purple.

 - Select the target that you want to align with.
 This selection could be any of the valid selections mentioned in the table above.
 Alternatively, you can select the body’s snap point and drag it to a target body’s snap point.

 - If necessary, adjust the alignment using the gizmo and the Flip badge .
 For more information, see Adjusting alignment.